 When my best friend started planning her trip to come visit me in Berlin, she told me she didn’t want to spend her whole time in Berlin.
 Understandable, Europe is a big place with lots to see.
-After looking at some options, Paris was the clear winner on her wishlist, so I planned us a one week trip to the city of lights.
-Here’s a look at how much I spent traveling for one week in Paris.
+After looking at some options, there was one clear winner on her wishlist, so I started planning a trip to Paris for the two of us.
+Here’s a look at how much my one week Paris trip cost.

 Total Paris spending

 Amounts are listed in euros and US dollars.

 660€ / $742.50 – accommodation

 281.10€ / $316.24 – food and alcohol